CCI-MOC/hil/docs/UPGRADING.rst

   modified.
-* URLs for API calls are now prefixed with a version number, which for the current (unstable) API is ``v0``; you may need to update scripts and settings accordingly (although the HIL tools themselves should remaining internally consistent).
+* URLs for API calls are now prefixed with a version number, which for the current (unstable) API is ``v0``; you may need to update scripts and settings accordingly (although the HIL tools themselves should remain internally consistent).

 Other changes, which do not require specific action when upgrading: